-SOME YEARS AGO, my wife’s friend and the friend’s 8-year-old daughter visited my wife and me at our townhouse apartment.
-Later, after conversation and coffee, the four of us were standing outside in the parking lot getting ready to say our goodbyes.
-My wife then pointed to the shiny new used car we had recently bought, and we all, with me taking up the rear, walked over so her friend could admire it close up.
+THIRTY YEARS AGO, my wife’s friend and the friend’s 8-year-old daughter visited my wife and me at our townhouse apartment.
+Later, after conversation and coffee, the four of us stood outside in the parking lot getting ready to say our goodbyes.
+My wife pointed to the shiny new used car we had recently bought, and we all, with me taking up the rear, walked over so her friend could admire it close up.

 My wife, a newly “liberated” woman and eager to display how unconstrained by gender roles she was, popped open the hood of the car.
 A tad too melodramatically, she pulled out the dipstick and inspected the oil level.
 “Looks OK to me,” she announced with great pride and slammed down the hood.